foxriver76/ioBroker.notification-manager/README.md

 Additionally, the category has an i18n description and an i18n name.
 The same properties exist for the scope of the category.
 Additionally, the affected host is included.

-After sending the notification, the `notification-manager` expects an answer with the property `{ handled: true }` if the messaging adapter was able to deliver the notification, else it should respond with `{ handled: false }`.
+After sending the notification, the `notification-manager` expects an answer with the property `{ sent: true }` if the messaging adapter was able to deliver the notification, else it should respond with `{ sent: false }`.

 ## Changelog
 <!--